 Many adoptive parents go to the hospital while when their new child is born.
 A birth mother in Mississippi has 72 hours before giving her consent.

 Most domestic adoptions are open.
 In many cases, this involves periodic contact with the birth mother through emails or texts on birthdays or other occasions.
 You can provide updates and photos.
 Sometimes, regular in-person visits are involved.
-In many cases, the level of openness can be worked out with the adoptive families and birth mother.
+In many cases, the level of openness can be worked out with the adoptive families and birth mothers.

 The costs for domestic infant adoption include legal fees, home study fees, and reasonable medical and counseling fees for the birth mother.
 Tax credits, employer assistance, and grants can help you make this possible.